 Industrial ties are an essential part of the program.
 The program will feature seminars, networking events, and projects from leading industrial partners.
 Additionally students will be encouraged to participate in industrial internships.

-The program features many open-ended, project-oriented experiences provided by faculty-led, independent research work and through courses such as Embedded Systems in Robotics.
+The program features a series of open-ended, project-oriented experiences provided by faculty-led, independent research work and through courses such as Embedded Systems in Robotics.
 Each student will create an online project portfolio detailing the projects they complete as part of the program.
 These portfolios may be used for evaluating student performance in courses, and they will provide the student with an ideal place to showcase their work for potential employers or PhD schools.

 Who Should Apply

 The program is aimed at outstanding students who have already completed a BS in engineering or related field and are seeking a career in robotics.
 Possible undergraduate majors include computer science, and mechanical, electrical, or biomedical engineering.
 Students are strongly encouraged, but not required, to have programming experience in C, C++, and Python prior to enrolling.
 Programming experience will facilitate participation in upper-division EECS courses that have programming prerequisites.
 Students with less programming background will be presented with supplementary instruction during the Fall term.

 Program Duration and Requirements